 Reservations

 a.
-The utility easements shown on the recorded plat are dedicated with the reservation that such utility easements are for the use and benefit of any public utility operating in Harris County, Texas, as well as for the benefit of the property owners in the Subdivision to allow for the construction, repair, maintenance and operation of a system or systems of electric light and power, telephone lines, gas, water, sanitary sewers, storm sewers and any other utility or service which McCrory-Hallbeck may find necessary or proper.
+The utility easements shown on the Plat are dedicated with the reservation that such utility easements are for the use and benefit of any public utility operating in Harris County, Texas, as well as for the benefit of the Owners in the Subdivision to allow for the construction, repair, maintenance and operation of a system or systems of electric light and power, telephone lines, gas, water, sanitary sewers, storm sewers and any other utility or service which the Corporation may find necessary or proper.

 b.
-The title conveyed to any property in the Subdivision shall not be held or construed to include the title to the water, gas, electricity, telephone, storm sewer or sanitary sewer lines, poles, pipes, conduits or other appurtenances or facilities constructed by McCrory-Hallbeck or public utility companies upon, under, along, across or through such public utility easements; and the right (but no obligation) to construct, maintain, repair and operate such systems, utilities, appurtenances and facilities is reserved to McCrory-Hallbeck, its successors and assigns.
+The title conveyed to any property in the Subdivision shall not be held or construed to include the title to the water, gas, electricity, telephone, storm sewer or sanitary sewer lines, poles, pipes, conduits or other appurtenances or facilities constructed by McCrory-Hallbeck or the Corporation or public utility companies upon, under, along, across or through such public utility easements; and the right (but no obligation) to construct, maintain, repair and operate such systems, utilities, appurtenances and facilities is reserved to the Corporation, its successors and assigns.

 c.
-The right to sell or lease such lines, utilities, appurtenances or other facilities to any municipality, governmental agency, public service corporation or other party is hereby expressly reserved to McCrory-Hallbeck.
+The right to sell or lease such lines, utilities, appurtenances or other facilities to any municipality, governmental agency, public service corporation or other party is hereby expressly reserved to the Corporation.

 d.
-McCrory-Hallbeck reserves the right to make minor changes in and minor additions to such utility easements for the purpose of more efficiently serving McCrory-Hallbeck or any property therein
+The Corporation reserves the right to make minor changes in and minor additions to such utility easements for the purpose of more efficiently serving any property in the Subdivision;

 e.
-Neither McCrory-Hallbeck nor its successors or assigns using said utility easement shall be liable for any damage done by any of such parties or any of their agents or employees to shrubbery, trees, flowers or other property of landowner situated on the land covered by said utility easements.
+Neither the Corporation nor its successors or assigns using said utility easement shall be liable for any damage done by any of such parties or any of their agents or employees to shrubbery, trees, flowers or other property of landowner situated on the land covered by said utility easements.

 f.
-McCrory-Hallbeck further reserves the right to improve, landscape, alter, modify and eliminate such cul de sacs (or reinstall one or more of said cul de sacs) at anytime, and from time to time, hereafter.
+The Corporation reserves the right to improve, landscape, alter, modify and eliminate any or all cul de sacs at anytime, and from time to time, hereafter.

 Duration

-The provisions here of, including the reservations, restrictions, and covenants herein set forth, shall run with the land and be binding upon McCrory-Hallbeck, its successors and assigns, and all persons or parties claiming under it or them for a period of thirty-five (35) years from the date here of, at which time all of such provisions shall be automatically extended for successive periods of ten (10) years each, unless prior to the expiration of any such period of thirty five (35) years or ten (10) years, the then owners of a majority of lots in the Subdivision shall have executed and recorded an instrument changing the provisions here of, in whole or in part, the provisions of said instrument to become operative at the expiration of the particular period in which such instrument is executed and recorded, whether such particular period be for the thirty five (35) years period or any successive ten (10) year period thereafter.
+The provisions here of, including the reservations, restrictions, and covenants herein set forth, shall run with the land and be binding upon the Corporation, its successors and assigns, and all persons or parties claiming under it or them for successive periods of ten (10) years each, unless prior to the expiration of any such period of ten (10) years, the then Owners of a majority of Lots in the Subdivision shall have executed and recorded an instrument changing the provisions here of, in whole or in part, the provisions of said instrument to become operative at the expiration of the particular period in which such instrument is executed and recorded, .

 Enforcement